-Whether you are thinking about replacing your 144Hz gaming monitor with a 240Hz one or you are considering going straight to 240Hz from your old 60Hz display?
+Thinking about replacing your 144Hz gaming monitor with a 240Hz one?
+Or are you considering going straight to 240Hz from your old 60Hz display?

 240Hz vs 144Hz Monitors

 Apart from the refresh rate, the most important specification for competitive gaming is monitor response time, which determines how fast pixels can change from one color to another.
 A faster response time means less ghosting behind fast-moving objects.